vishnu350/rs-mainspring-winder/README.md

 # Thanks & How To Contribute
 If you like my work, please consider:
 - **Post a picture of your first fully wound mainspring and winder set** in the discussion section or WRT forums!
-- **Sending me old/broken mainsprings and barrels** for experimenting, it helps me improve this project!
 - Fixing bugs/issues, contributing to the design, or experimenting with 3D printouts using untested parameters.
-- Sharing your success/failure story on your using the RS winder for rare or uncommon mainsprings & barrels.

 Credits and thanks to the following folk:
 - AndyShap for sharing his setter bowl and staple jig ideas.
 Also for providing the design files and wiki guides.